Azure/ADLAwithR-GettingStarted/README.md

 Submit Data Lake Analytics jobs and Retrieve job results.
 In the [Azure CLI folder](/Azure%20CLI/) above you can find the commands to manage Data Lake Analytics accounts, jobs etc.

 ## [Additional Resources](/Azure%20CLI/Additional%20Resources.md/)

+### For Questions, comments and feedback please visit the tutorial page at [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/Tutorial/Getting-Started-with-using-Azure-Data-Lake-Analytics-with-R-A-Tutorial) and use the comment section at the bottom.